feeshy/tasker-shares/Wechat_Alerts/readme.md

 STEP 1 `5` means how many usual alerts you want before custom mode

-STEP 6 `5-1` this number is linked with STEP 1
+STEP 6 `5-1` this number is linked with STEP 1, and always 1 less than in STEP 1

-STEP 7 `1` custom mode: how long you want the period of time is
+STEP 7 custom mode: '1' minutes means for how long you want to mute the alerts

-STEP 8 `1` custom mode: how many alerts at most in this period of time
+STEP 8 custom mode: '1' means how many alerts you want at most in this period

 ## XML Download